MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-RoleGroupMember.md

 - Mail-enabled security groups (don't use in Security & Compliance PowerShell)
 - Security groups (on-premises Exchange only)

-Note that you cannot add security groups and mail-enabled security groups as members of the role group in the Microsoft Purview portal.
+You can't add security groups or mail-enabled security groups as members of the role group in the Microsoft Purview portal.
 You should add them via PowerShell with this parameter.

 You can use any value that uniquely identifies the user or group.
 For example: